essencerigby/patient-system-backend/README.md

 ## JSON Body

 Use the following as a JSON body for a POST.
-We do not supply an id or timestamp on the POST, as that is the application's job to manage.
+We do not supply an id on the POST, as that is the application's job to manage.

 ## CreateMovie sample request body for POST
 ```
 {
-"title": text,
+"title": "Inside Out",
-"genre": text,
+"genre": "Family-Comedy",
-"director": text,
+"director": "Kelsey Mann",
-"dailyRentalCost": decimal
+"dailyRentalCost": "5.99"
 }
 ```